akraino-edge-stack/icn/README.md

   - *image_name*: Images name should be in qcow2 format.
   - *username*: Login username for the OS provisioned.
   - *password*: Login password for the OS provisioned.
+- *net*: Bare metal network information is a json field.
+It describes the interfaces and networks used by ICN.
+For more information, refer to the *networkData* field of the BareMetalHost resource definition.
+  - *links*: An array of interfaces.
+	- *id*: The ID of the interface.
+This is used in the network definitions to associate the interface with its network configuration.
+    - *ethernet_mac_address*: The MAC address of the interface.
+	- *type*: The type of interface.
+Valid values are "phy".
+  - *networks*: An array of networks.
+    - *id*: The ID of the network.
+    - *link*: The ID of the link this network definition applies to.
+    - *type*: The type of network, either dynamic ("ipv4_dhcp") or static ("ipv4").
+    - *ip_address*: Only valid for type "ipv4"; the IP address of the interface.
+    - *gateway*: Only valid for type "ipv4"; the gateway of this network.
+    - *dns_nameservers*: Only valid for type "ipv4"; an array of DNS servers.

 #### Creating the Settings Files